 * Final Thoughts

-My final words are, go out and have fun - knowing how to shoot and fire a hunting catapult properly takes a bit of time and a bit of practice, so get yourself a catapult and some ammo, and go out and enjoy yourself.
+My final words are, go out and have fun - knowing how to aim, shoot and fire a hunting catapult properly takes a bit of time and a bit of practice, so get yourself one and some ammo, and go out and enjoy yourself.